Quasar is a Marvel Comics series created by Don Glut, Roy Thomas, and John Buscema. Making his debut in Captain America #217 (January, 1978).

 - Imagination-Based Superpower: Quasar similarly uses the Quantum Bands as the former Trope Namer Green Lantern Ring, though some Green Lantern abilities are beyond their reach.

 - Kryptonite Factor: The Quantum Bands are ineffective against magic.

 - Legacy Character: Wendell started his career as the second Marvel Boy.
-Phyla takes up Quasar's mantle after the events of Annihilation.
-In the past, Phyla was the fourth Captain Mar-Vell.
+Phyla took up Quasar's mantle after the events of Annihilation.
+In the past, Phyla was the fourth Captain Marvel.
 Richard Rider also briefly served as the third Quasar after being stripped of the Nova Force.

 - Shaping Your Attacks: Both Quasars can create quantum constructs of yellow energy.
 Vaughn prefers nunchaku for close encounters, while Phyla is rarely seen without her Quantum Sword.

 - Supernatural Fear Inducer: Phobius, one of Maelstrom's minions, also has psychic fear powers.